carlosgmartin/synax/README.md

 A magic-free, purely-functional neural network library for [JAX](https://github.com/jax-ml/jax).

-No tracing.
+No special tracing.
 No transforms.
 No mutation.
 Just functions.

 Documentation can be found [here](https://carlosgmartin.com/synax).